iTwin/itwinjs-core/docs/learning/RpcInterface.md

 ### Web Server

-When a server is configured as a Web service, it can use any Web server technology you like.
-A single function call is required to integrate all configured interfaces with the Web server.
-For example, if you use express, do this:
+When a server is configured as a Web service, it can use any Web server technology.
+A single function call is all that is required to integrate all configured interfaces with the Web server.

+For example, if a Web server uses express, it would serve its RpcInterfaces like this:
 ```ts
 const webServer = express();
 ...